What Is Breast Augmentation?

-Women in Houston and surrounding areas like Katy, TX look to Dr. Rolando Morales for a breast augmentation, a surgical procedure designed to enlarge a woman’s breasts.
+Women in Houston, TX look to board-certified plastic surgeon Dr. Rolando Morales for breast augmentation, which is a surgical procedure designed to enlarge a woman’s breasts.
 This procedure can help make the breasts more proportionate to the rest of the body, and can even out breasts that are different sizes and shapes.
 A breast augmentation can also enlarge and reshape breasts that have lost their fullness or shape due to weight loss, pregnancy, breastfeeding or age.
 Dr. Morales also performs this procedure for reconstructive purposes on patients who have undergone a mastectomy, or who have a congenital breast deformity.

 Breast Augmentation Reviews

 "Love this guy to the moon and back.
 Expectations were beyond meet.
 If anyone would love the best surgeon in the Houston area I suggest they get with the program and find #DrRolandoMorales"- T.A. / Facebook / Dec 27, 2014